agndam-corp/server-one/README.md

 This will:
 - Install K3s cluster
+- Deploy Sealed Secrets controller (from backed up key if available)
 - Deploy ArgoCD
-- Deploy Sealed Secrets controller
 - Deploy all applications via ArgoCD App of Apps pattern

 ### 2. Sealed Secrets Generation